What Are the Best Jackson Hole Winter Activities?

-There really is no off-season in Jackson Hole.
-In fact, the winter months offer some of the most beautiful sights and exciting activities in the world.
-Whether you’re an adventure seeker looking for the thrill of a lifetime or would rather stay out of the cold all together, the number of Jackson Hole winter activities is so substantial that there’s something for everyone to do.
-For an extensive list of Jackson Hole’s best restaurants, activities, and places to visit, make sure you download our free Vacation Guide.
-This expertly constructed travel guide ensures that your next trip to Jackson Hole is one you’ll never forget!
+There really is no “off-season” in Jackson Hole.
+In fact, the winter months offer some of the most beautiful sights and exciting activities in the world!
+Whether you’re an adventure-seeker looking for the thrill of a lifetime or would rather stay out of the cold, there are plenty of Jackson Hole winter activities for every kind of traveler!
+For a complete list of Jackson Hole’s best restaurants, activities, and places to visit, make sure you request access to our free Vacation Guide!

-Another exciting way to experience the Jackson Hole wilderness in the winter is to go cross–country skiing.
+Another exciting way to experience the Jackson Hole wilderness in the winter is to go cross-country skiing.
 The valley is home to a number of cross-country skiing tracks and has open wilderness areas near Grand Teton and Yellowstone.
-Work your way through the winter weather with the majestic Rocky Mountains painting the skyline.
+Work your way through the winter weather, the majestic Tetons stretching high above.

 Skiing and Snowboarding

-Jackson Hole is a premier destination for skiers from around the world.
-With some of the best resorts and most impressive runs in the country, it’s no surprise that Forbes Magazine has named Jackson Hole one of the best ski areas in North America three years in a row.
+Jackson Hole is a premier destination for skiing and snowboarding during the winter months.
+With some of the best resorts and most impressive runs in the country, it’s no surprise that Forbes Magazine has named Jackson Hole one of the best ski areas in North America!
+Be sure to book your trip early in the season to beat the annual rush.

-For expert skiers and adventurous spirits, heli-skiing is the perfect chance to carve up some of Wyoming’s uncharted backcountry.
-If the ski resorts just aren’t cutting it for you anymore, let High Mountain Heli Skiing take you to the best bowls and chutes in Grand Teton and Hoback.
+For expert skiers and adventurous spirits, heli-skiing in Jackson Hole is the perfect chance to carve up some of Wyoming’s uncharted backcountry.
+If the ski resorts just aren’t cutting it for you, let High Mountain Heli-Skiing take you to the best bowls and chutes in Grand Teton and Hoback.
 For newcomers, powder and heli-skiing camps are also available.

 Shopping and Dining

 Jackson Hole isn’t just an amazing wildlife destination.
-It’s also home to some of the best restaurants and places to shop in all of Wyoming.
+It’s also home to some of the best restaurants and places to shop in Wyoming!
 Take a quick break from the cold and grab a drink at one of Wyoming’s best breweries or gear up for your wilderness tour at Hoback Sports.

-Where to Stay in Jackson Hole in the Winter
+Where to Stay in Jackson Hole This Winter

-After you’re done exploring Wyoming and experiencing all of Jackson Hole’s amazing outdoor activities, you’ll need a warm place to spend the night.
-Luckily, the Bentwood Inn is right in the heart of Jackson Hole with easy access to all of the best things to do this winter.
+After you’re done exploring Wyoming and experiencing all of Jackson Hole’s amazing outdoor activities, you’ll need a warm and cozy place to stay.
+Luckily, beautiful Bentwood Inn is located in the heart of Jackson Hole.
+Here, you’ll have easy access to all of the best things to do in the area this winter.
+You’ll love our luxurious rooms, fantastic amenities, and views of the surrounding natural beauty.
+After all, we are just 10 minutes away from Grand Teton National Park and an hour and a half away from Yellowstone National Park!

-With such an amazing destination, why settle for a less-than-amazing lodging experience?
-Take a look at the Bentwood Inn’s Cowboy Room for an accommodation that’s as beautiful as the frozen landscape.
-This king room features a private entrance on the first floor, a fireplace, and all of our best amenities.
-Take a step towards your dream vacation and book your stay now!
+During your trip to Northwest Wyoming’s picturesque backcountry, why settle for a less-than-amazing lodging experience?
+Take a look at our Cowboy Room for an accommodation that’s almost as gorgeous as the surrounding landscape.
+This king room features a private entrance on the first floor, a river rock fireplace, and luxurious details you won’t soon forget.